parth-nexus/microservices-in-nodejs-docker/README.md

 # mini-project created in nodejs.
 Using microservice arc 🚀

-Using rabbitMQ broker as a messaging queue channel and amqp package to manage and send messages to channel.
+Implementes RabbitMQ broker as a messaging queue channel and amqp package to manage and send messages to channel.
+Some REST api endpoints which lisitens and then sends messages to queues.
 This is just a demo which you can try locally.

 Download rabbitMQ from https://www.rabbitmq.com/download.html